SAP-archive/cloud-analytics-end-to-end-sample/README.md

 # cloud-analytics-end-to-end-sample
-TechEd session: AIN623 - Deep Dive into SAP Analytics Cloud and SAP Cloud Platform.
+This scenario was also part of the TechEd session *AIN623 - Deep Dive into SAP Analytics Cloud and SAP Cloud Platform* in 2018.
+But it can be followed by everyone also after TechEd 2018

 ## Description
-The TechEd 2018 session AIN623 describes how to create a end-to-end analytics scenario using the trial accounts of SAP Cloud Platform and SAP Analytics Cloud.
+This scenario describes how to create a end-to-end analytics scenario using the trial accounts of SAP Cloud Platform and SAP Analytics Cloud.

 The exercise documentation of this sample is completely self-contained and can therefore also be used after TechEd.